partharora1105/XR-Starter-Guide/README.md

 #### Getting Started
 - Clone/Download the Project Repository.
 - Install Unity Hub for your machine from official [Unity Site](https://unity.com/download).
+- You will also need to install XCode for IOS app, which you can install [here](https://apps.apple.com/us/app/xcode/id497799835?mt=12) with [Command Line Tools](https://forum.unity.com/threads/unable-to-create-project-using-arkit-and-ar-foundation-on-apple-silicon-m1-macbook.1302240/) and add them to path (Very Important).
-- Choose Unity Version - 2021.3.1f1 and add “Android Build Support” (You can skip this step as well and do it in next to next step)
+- Choose Unity Version - 2021.3.1f1 and add “IOS Build Support” (You can skip this step as well and do it in next to next step)
 - Now, click on open under projects and navigate to the downloaded project repository.
 Open “Android” directory under AR.
   Unity might prompt you by saying that you do not have the correct version of Unity.
-Make sure you download the required version with  “Android Build Support”.
+Make sure you download the required version with  “IOS Build Support”.
-- Now once you are in Unity, from the top bar, navigate to File> Build Settings > Android
+- Now once you are in Unity, from the top bar, navigate to File> Build Settings > IOS
-- Make sure, under “Scenes in Build”, “Scene/main” is selected,  and click on Switch Platform.
+- Make sure, under “Scenes in Build”, “Scene/Main” is selected,  and click on Switch Platform.
+- Open XCode on your device.
-- Connect you android device and click “Refresh” and make sure you can discover your phone in the drop down.
+- Connect you IOS Device and make sure it's unlocked.
-- Select you phone and click “Build and Run”.
+- Click “Build and Run”.

 ## Mixed Reality (MR)